reyale/atr/README.md

 ##Requirements

+* gcc (g++) - I've been developing against 4.9.2, but C++11 compliant compilers should work
 * google test - if you want to compile the test suite
-* gcc (g++) - I've been developing against 4.9.2, but C++11 compliant compilers should work
+* make - if you want to compile the test suite

 ##pstring